 No matter what time of the year you visit the park, there is always a beautiful setting awaiting you and a myriad of fun for a wide variety of interests.
 Each season offers its unique charm, as the beauty of nature blends magnificently in every season.

 Spring Season – April to June is considered spring at Sequoia, one of the best seasons to visit the park.
-In springtime, the foothills are like majestic carpets of colorful wildflowers, and the meadows are velvety greens.
-Rivers are at their highest flows, making it perfect for river rafting.
+The foothills are like majestic carpets of colorful wildflowers in springtime, and the meadows are velvety greens.
+Rivers are at their highest flow, making them perfect for river rafting.

 Summer – July to mid-September is summertime.
 It is when all must-see sights are open to the public.
 Hence, the park is densely populated both with tourists and wild animals.
-The temperature during daytime reaches to high 90s Fahrenheit and high in humidity.
-The park becomes more relaxing in the evening.
+In addition, the temperature during the daytime reaches to high 90s Fahrenheit and is high in humidity.
+As a result, the park becomes more relaxing in the evening.

-Winter – And finally winter does not disappoint either, the park turns into a magical winter wonderland in December to March.
-Most hiking trails are not accessible during this time, but who wants to increase agility when you can rollover the powdery snowy ground and rekindle that child in every one of us!
+Winter – And finally, winter does not disappoint either; the park turns into a magical winter wonderland from December to March.
+Most hiking trails are not accessible during this time, but who wants to increase agility when you can roll over the powdery snowy ground and rekindle that child in every one of us?

 Top Things To Do In Sequoia National Park

-There is so much to see and do in Sequoia National Park, the below map has pined with few of the highlighted spots that shouldn’t be missed.
+There is so much to see and do in Sequoia National Park; the map below has pined with a few highlighted spots that shouldn’t be missed.

-I would visit the visitor center first, and not just for the apparent reason.
-Aside from a visitor center and look for souvenir items, you will find a free mini-museum with interactive exhibits that are not only educational but also quirky and fascinating.
+I would visit the visitor center first, not just for the apparent reason.
+Aside from a visitor center and looking for souvenir items, you will find a free mini-museum with interactive exhibits that are educational, quirky, and fascinating.
 A high-density video is on every 20 minutes.
-This building is your stop to obtain permits for hiking backcountry, ranger information, maps, and other helpful literature.
+This building is your stop to obtain permits for hiking the backcountry, ranger information, maps, and other helpful literature.
 The staff is also always ready to help.
-There are restrooms here if you need it before you embarked on your exploration.
+There are restrooms here if you need them before you embark on your exploration.

 Visitor Center closes at 5:00 pm, get your maps and park information early.